 THE ASTRONOMY CAFE

 The Astronomy Cafe is a brand new planetarium event!
-Once a month,attend an informal discussion about a different astronomical topic.
+On the second Monday of each month,attend an informal discussion about a different astronomical topic.
 Each presentation includes aquestion/answer period and a night sky tour.
 Admission by donation.
 (Suggested $5-7)

 AURORA ON ICE